algorythmist/komplex/README.md

 # komplex

-Komplex is a Kotlin library for Complex Analysis. currently it supports complex numbers an complex polynomials.
+komplex is a Kotlin library for Complex Analysis.
-It uses operator overloading to make the expression look as similar to mathemetical formulas as possible
+It supports complex number and complex polynomial arithmetic.

+## Complex Arithmetic
 ```kotlin
 import komplex.*